-- The merchant experiences excessive, sustained fraud activity.
+- The merchant deals with excessive, ongoing fraud.

-- A business increased loss exposure for the industry by violating their merchant agreement.
+- A business increased loss exposure for the industry by violating its merchant agreement.

 - Depositing excessive counterfeit sales.

-However, the most common reason a business ends up in the Terminated Merchant File: chargebacks.
+However, the most common reason a business ends up in the Terminated Merchant File is chargebacks.

 The MATCH (Member Alert to ControlHigh-Risk Merchants) List provides acquiring banks with a record of high-risk merchants as defined by Mastercard.
-With the MATCH list, banks screen merchants and determine their risk as a merchant account holder.
-MATCH is the rebranded version of an older, more aptly named list, the Terminated Merchant File (TMF).
-It was created by Mastercard to help acquiring banks identify high-risk merchants before entering into merchant agreements with them.
+With the MATCH list, banks screen merchants and determine their risk as merchant account holders.

 There’s no formal notification process when a merchant is placed on the MATCH list.
 Most of them only find out they’re on it when they apply for a new account and get rejected.